blaire9989/BEMsim3D/README.md

 ### Tutorial and Support
 For instructions on running individual simulations, please see [this tutorial](https://github.com/blaire9989/BEMsim3D/blob/main/tutorial_individual.md).

-For instructions on grouped simulations with beam steering, please see [this longer tutorial](dummy.com).
+For instructions on grouped simulations with beam steering, please see [this additional tutorial](dummy.com).

 For any questions on the code base, please contact the author at yy735@cornell.edu.

+Despite our efforts to accelerate the code, full-wave simulations are in general slow.
+It is recommended to run these simulations on large-scale platforms with at least 4 GPUs available.
+The average simulation time estimations reported in our paper correspond to simulations done with 4 Nvidia RTX 3090 GPUs.
+These time estimations may imply that running simulations corresponding to a collection of wavelengths and incident directions may take many hours.